vxcall/Dainsleif/README.md

 $ .\compile.bat
 ```

-After finished compiling, `Dainsleif.dll` will be in debug folder.
+After finished compiling, `Dainsleif.dll` will be in the debug folder.

 **Once you get the `Dainsleif.dll`, you can now inject it to the game with any DLL injector such as [GH injector](https://guidedhacking.com/resources/guided-hacking-dll-injector.4/) :)**

 Needless to say, add `-insecure` flag in your launch option in order to taste this cheat without VAC scan.
+Otherwise you could get banned.

 # :rotating_light: TROUBLE SHOOTING